kakitone/finishingTool/README.md

 	python finisherSC.py -par 20 destinedFolder mummerPath

 ## Data files for experiments ##
 We are using the benchmark datasets available online in PacBio DevNet.
 And we can run FinisherSC to process those data to completion.
-For (1) -(3), we use -par 20 option and run it on a server computer.
-For (4), we run them on a laptop.
+For (1, 2, 3), we use -par 20 option and run it on a server computer and we get them finished in a couple of hours to a day.
+For (4), we run without any options on a laptop and get it finished in a couple minutes.

 1. Drosophila : https://github.com/PacificBiosciences/DevNet/wiki/Drosophila-sequence-and-assembly
 2. Saccharomyces cerevisiae W303 : https://github.com/PacificBiosciences/DevNet/wiki/Saccharomyces-cerevisiae-W303-Assembly-Contigs